-We have audited the Village of Robbins Statements of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts, as of and for the year ended December 31, 2009 (financial statement), and have issued our report thereon dated December 9, 2010.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the Village of Robbins Statement of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts, as of and for the year ended December 31, 2010 (financial statement), and have issued our report thereon dated March 6, 2012.
+Our opinion was qualified because the Village of Robbins was not able to provide us with complete results of its financial audits for the year ended April 30, 2010 and the year ended April 30, 2009.
+Except as discussed in the preceding sentence, we conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.